phumph/competitive_hierarchies/manuscript/response_to_reviewers.md

 >In line 48-49, the authors cited a reference about keystone taxa actually.
 I am not sure this help introduce the background.

-The idea behind introducing the concept of keystone taxa was to highlight how some species generate stronger indirect effects in communities than others, and that often the magnitudes of such effects are highly skewed towards one or a small number of taxa.
+The idea behind introducing the concept of keystone taxa was to highlight how some species generate stronger indirect effects in communities than others; the mention of "keystone" was primarily to signal that often the magnitudes of such effects are highly skewed towards one or a small number of taxa.
 This idea can surely be explained more clearly, and we have strived to achieve this additional clarity in our revision.
 <br>
 <br>